-A numerical simulator was developed to predict porosity and permeability changes and the resulting effect on well productivity in sandstones subject to matrix acidizing.
+A numerical simulator wigs developed to predict porosity and permeability changes and the resulting effect on well productivity in permeability changes and the resulting effect on well productivity in sandstones subject to matrix acidizing.
 While earlier acidizing models are based on homogeneous porous media, here vertical variation in permeability was accounted for by consideration of several noncommunicating zones or layers with different overall permeability-height (Kh) products.
 Each layer, in turn, may have radial permeability variations and different physical and chemical properties.
+In this manner, the presence of a damaged physical and chemical properties.
 In this manner, the presence of a damaged zone can be incorporated by a change in near-wellbore properties.

 During acidizing, the permeability change at a given vertical location depends on factors that affect acid penetration rate, such as initial acid concentration, mineral composition, temperature, flow rate, and cumulative acid injected at that location.
 Because the reservoir is vertically heterogeneous, initial distribution of injected acid will be nonuniform, with the majority of the flowing acid tending to enter zones with higher permeabilities.
 This is unfavorable because the lower-permeability zones permeabilities.
 This is unfavorable because the lower-permeability zones are of interest in a stimulation treatment.
 Adding diverting agents to the acid solutions, however, tends to decrease the flow rate of higher-permeability areas and helps to distribute fluid uniformly.
 The effect of organic resin diverting agents (added continuously) on vertical fluid distribution in a wellbore is also modeled.